 ELISABETH PLANK - HARP

 "A command of the instrument and its many moods is what sets Elisabeth Plank apart from the very first note" (Harp Column) Following her solo-debut at age 17 at the Konzerthaus in Vienna, the young Austrian harpist Elisabeth Plank has established herself as an internationally sought-after soloist and ambassador for her instrument.
+Starting from the 2019/20 season she will be artist-in-residence of Wiener Konzerthaus as part of the series "Great Talent".

 Her critically acclaimed debut recording "L'arpa notturna" (ARS Produktion), was released in 2017: